mdibella-dev/mdb-license-management/README.md

 ### 0.0.3
 * New: Add /core folder with all provided core and API functions.
 * New: Add namespace mdb_license_management.
-* New: backend.php
+* New: Add backend.php
-* New: Translation support.
+* New: Add translation support.
 * New: PLUGIN_DIR, PLUGIN_URL, PLUGIN_VERSION.
 * New: TABLE_MEDIA, TABLE_LICENSES, MENU_SLUG.
 * New: German translation.